 The HUBzero Foundation plans to establish a Component Marketplace on the hubzero.org site, for other sorts of contributions not integrated into the core release, where users can post software contributions to share with the community.
 Such contributions will be owned, licensed, and maintained by their original author; the HUBzero Foundation will merely facilitate sharing and reuse.
 Anyone will be allowed to post such components in the marketplace, and anyone will be able to post ratings and reviews to help other users judge the quality of posted components.

 Do all contributions become part of the core HUBzero release?

-No. HUBzero is based on a modular Model-View-Controller architecture, so components can be posted in the HUBzero marketplace or on other web sites to share with the community—without becoming part of the HUBzero core distribution.
+No. HUBzero is based on a modular Model-View-Controller architecture, so components can be posted in the HUBzero Marketplace or on other web sites to share with the community—without becoming part of the HUBzero core distribution.
 When changes are made to files in the HUBzero core distribution, however, those changes are hard to maintain.
 It is easier if such patches are contributed and maintained as part of the core.
-The copyright for such patches must be reassigned to the HUBzero Foundation, and after being reviewed and accepted by the Purdue team, they can become a standard part of the HUBzero core distribution.
+The copyright for such patches must be reassigned to the HUBzero Foundation, and after being reviewed and accepted by the Foundation, they can become a standard part of the HUBzero core distribution.

 Are there standards for HUBzero software contributions?

 The HUBzero Foundation has established coding conventions and guidelines for developing HUBzero components.
 Core patches and components must adhere to the guidelines, and are reviewed by the Foundation team before being incorporated into the core distribution.
 Contributions that do not meet the standards may be tweaked or rewritten as needed, or may be accepted pending required changes.
 Contributions to the open marketplace may still be posted for others to use, but are unlikely to get good ratings.
 Any contributions for either the core or the Marketplace that are known to contain security vulnerabilities may be rejected entirely.